 The proposal of this corridor is technically feasible but involves acquisition of land as well as rehabilitation of some hutments and shops.
 This is a socio-economic problem and has to be tackled for execution of the project.
-The alignment in Ghatkopar area runs along Barister Nath Pai Road and thereafter will cross through the hutment area to come out in Bus Depot area.
-The area in which the alignment will pass through hutments is already planned for redevelopment .It is proposed that a road of 25 m width to align the metro corridor on the median should be provided in the development plan.

-Estimated Cost of the project at March 2016 price level is 11115.00 Crore with all the taxes and duties and completion cost at 7.5% p.a. escalation is estimated to be Rs.14502Crores including all the taxes and duties.
+Estimated Cost of this extension at June 2017 price level is 786.00 Crore with all the taxes and duties including land and completion cost at 5.0% p.a. escalation is estimated to be Rs.940 Crores including all the taxes & duties and land cost.

-18.2 The project has many positive environmental impacts like reduction in traffic congestion, saving in travel time, reduction in air and noise pollution, lesser fuel consumption, lesser road accidents etc, with a few negative impacts (especially during implementation phase of the project) for which Environmental Management Plan has been suggested.
+- 18.2 The project has many positive environmental impacts like reduction in traffic congestion, saving in travel time, reduction in air and noise pollution, lesser fuel consumption, lesser road accidents etc, with a few negative impacts (especially during implementation phase of the project) for which Environmental Management Plan has been suggested. - 18.3 After examining the various options for execution the project, it has been recommended that the project should be got executed through a SPV on DMRC funding pattern.

-- 18.3 After examining the various options for execution the project, it has been recommended that the project should be got executed through a SPV on DMRC funding pattern. - 18.4 The fare structure has been prepared based on prevailing fare structure in different PT/IPT modes as indicated in the Finance Chapter.
-Subsequently, for the purpose of assessing returns from the project, the fares have been revised every second year with an escalation of 15% every two years. - 18.5 As in the case of Delhi Metro, the State Government should exempt/reimburse the Maharashtra Value Added Tax (VAT) and Octroi etc to MMRC/MMRDA.
+- 18.4 The fare structure has been prepared based on prevailing fare structure in different PT/IPT modes as indicated in the Finance Chapter.
+Subsequently, for the purpose of assessing returns from the project, the fares have been revised every second year with an escalation of 12% every two years. - 18.5 As in the case of Delhi Metro, the State Government should exempt/reimburse the State Goods and Services Tax (SGST) to MMRC/MMRDA.
 It should also exempt the following: - Tax on electricity required for operation and maintenance of the metro system. - Municipal Taxes. - 18.6 As per the present policy 50% of the Central Taxes will be paid by GOI as subordinate Debt and balance 50% will be paid by the concerned State Government.
 Maharashtra State Government may pursue the Central Government to extend the same benefit to MMRC/MMRDA. - 18.7 Financial Internal Rate of Return (FIRR) and Economic Internal Rate of Return (EIRR)

-While the Financial Internal Rate of Return (FIRR) for the project has been assessed as 8.22%.
-The Economic Internal Rate of Return (EIRR) works out to 22.79%.
+While the Financial Internal Rate of Return (FIRR) for the project has been assessed as 12.68%.
+The Economic Internal Rate of Return (EIRR) works out to 18.35%.

-- 18.8 It is recommended to hand over the project to an agency like DMRC on turnkey basis as was done by Rajasthan and Kerala Governments in regard to Jaipur and Kochi Metro projects respectively to complete it within the time period of about Four years - 18.9 Meanwhile the State Government should freeze all future developments along the proposed route of Wadala Ghatkopar Mulund Thane Kasarvadavali Metro to avoid in-fructuous expenditure. - 18.10 It is recommended the State Govt. should set up a non-lapsable, non-fungible Transit Fund to fund the project out of revenues from: - Increased FAR along the Metro corridors. - A Metro cess on the sale of petrol and diesel in the State. - Levy of additional charges on the registration of vehicles. - Levy of additional cess on the Property Tax. - A onetime green cess on existing vehicles. - Property development on Government land.
+- 18.8 It is recommended to implement this project under SPV model. - 18.9 Meanwhile the State Government should freeze all future developments along the proposed route of Kasarvadavali Gaimukh Metro extension to avoid in-fructuous expenditure. - 18.10 It is recommended the State Govt. should set up a non-lapsable, non-fungible Transit Fund to fund the project out of revenues from: - Increased FAR along the Metro corridors. - A Metro cess on the sale of petrol and diesel in the State. - Levy of additional charges on the registration of vehicles. - Levy of additional cess on the Property Tax. - A onetime green cess on existing vehicles. - Property development on Government land.